 - Course in the Global Executive MBA

-Global Strategy is a 6 session course taught In the Global Executive MBA the course is done in six sessions including an interactive webinar.
+Global Strategy is a 6 session course taught in the Global Executive MBA.
 It builds on the courses on competitive and corporate strategy in the program and focuses on the strategic issues that arise when firms operate across national borders.
-The first part of the course draws on material developed bymy colleague Pankaj Ghemawat which can be found in his book Redefining Global Strategy.
+The first part of the course draws on material developed by my colleague Pankaj Ghemawat which can be found in his book Redefining Global Strategy.
 The second part of the course goes deeper into the geo-political aspects of doing business around the world.